Basketball Locker Room

 After early discussions with the University it became apparent this space needed to be on par with many of the universities IU competes with for talent.
 The current coaching staff indicated that, while the space needed to be improved, there was also a strong desire to have it be modest.
 Above all requirements, the space needed to speak to the rich history of Indiana University Basketball with an eye to the future.

-In order to capture this aesthetic the design team incorporated wood, limestone, and back painted glass as the foundation of the finish palette.
+In order to meet the goals for the project, the design team incorporated wood, limestone, and back painted glass as the foundation of the finish palette.
 These finishes would serve as a clean backdrop to the iconic branding components found in the furnishings and implemented throughout the design.
 The overall composition created the motivational and energetic space required to attract new athletes, while reminding them of the honor involved in representing IU.

 In a press release, Coach Archie Miller stated, “As a program we want our players to experience the best of the best, and as we took inventory on how we wanted to do things as a new staff, one of the things we really approached was a new area for our team and creating an environment that is cutting edge and second to none.
 I think that’s what we have been able to create here.”